surniaulula/wpsso-wc-metadata/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fix to show empty and enabled product attributes under the "Additional information" tab.
+	* Fix to show all enabled product attributes under the "Additional information" tab, even if their values are empty.
 * **Developer Notes**
 	* None.
 * **Requires At Least**